markfink/whaaaaat/README.md

 ## Acknowledgments
 <a name="acknowledgements"></a>

 Many thanks to our friends at Inquirer.js.
-We think they did a great job developing the tooling for nodejs.
+We think they did a great job developing the tooling to support the nodejs technology.

 ## License
 <a name="license"></a>

-Copyright (c) 2016 Mark Fink (twitter: @markfink) Licensed under the MIT license.
+Copyright (c) 2016-2017 Mark Fink (twitter: @markfink) Licensed under the MIT license.